dappforce/subsocial-docs/docs/basics/staking/Overview.md

 aimed at incentivizing developers to build applications on the network.
 Creator Staking expands this idea to include creators of content and communities, as those are also very valuable to Subsocial.

 Token holders can stake [here](https://sub.id/creators).
-The minimum amount of tokens required to stake is 100 SUB.
+The minimum amount that users can stake is 100 SUB, and they will need to have at least 10 SUB left over after staking.

 Holders of SUB tokens can to stake towards their favorite content, community, or application creators, in order to receive more tokens.
 Stakers will receive the same rewards regardless of who they stake to, effectively making this a vote,